The Ice Warden | Chapter 1

 “I’m just doing my duty.”

-“Don’t worry, I’ll be back tomorrow,” replied Yuri, but as soon as he finished his sentence, that weird feeling caught him again.
+“Don’t worry, I’ll be back tomorrow,” Yuri replied, but as soon as he finished his sentence, that weird feeling caught him again.
 He shrugged it off and continued getting ready.

 * * *